How Much Car Can I Afford?

 - Your job requires reliable transportation (sales, real estate)

-- You're buying a fuel-efficient car that will save money long-term
+- You're buying a fuel-efficient car that saves money long-term

 - You drive significantly more than average (20,000+ miles/year)

-Even then, try to stay under 15% of your gross income for total car costs.
+Even then, try to stay under 15% of gross income for total car costs.

 The Bottom Line